The Challenge of Dealing with Strong Emotions

 Susan David tells us, ‘Research on emotional suppression shows that when emotions are pushed aside or ignored, they get stronger.
 Psychologists call this amplification.
 Like that delicious chocolate cake in the refrigerator — the more you try to ignore it, the greater its hold on you.
 You might think you’re in control of unwanted emotions when you ignore them, but in fact they control you.
 Internal pain always comes out.’

-Reacting to our emotions puts us in a fast-brain state where we are neither thinking clearly nor acting consciously.
-With mindfulness, we can regain access to our slow-brain state while completely accepting our emotions.
+Reacting to our emotions puts us in a state where we are neither thinking clearly nor acting consciously.
+With mindfulness, we can regain access to a calmer, more conscious state while completely accepting our emotions.
 And in this state, we can then start digging beneath the surface to discover the source of our feelings and gain a deeper understanding of ourselves.